We focus on three public primary schools: Meali, Losirwa, and Oldeani and the Hope School for Girls and Boys, an independent non-profit school

 Public secondary school is available only to students who pass National Exams at the end of Standard (Grade) VII.
 The first year of secondary school has some one time expenses and is taught entirely in English.
 We try to address these issues as well.

-Friends of Meali’s work is currently focused on three public primary schools: Meali, Losirwa, and Oldeani and the independent non-governmental school Hope Girls and Boys School.
-All are in the rural north of Tanzania, the Arusha Region.
+Friends of Meali’s work is currently focused on three public primary schools: Meali, Losirwa, and Oldeani and the independent non-profit school the Hope School for Girls and Boys.
+Three are in the rural north of Tanzania, while the Hope School for Girls and Boys is in Arusha.
+We are also building a fourth school near Losirwa.

-Losirwa We have now completed our large projects at Losirwa, including classrooms, teacher housing, student center, and latrines and have gone into phase two.
+Losirwa Primary School We have now completed our large projects at Losirwa, including classrooms, teacher housing, student center, and latrines and have gone into phase two.

 Oldeani Primary School started as part of our 2013 holiday drive for books and desks.
 By far the largest of these three schools, we have now helped them with larger projects.
-We have built and renovated teacher housing, renovated classrooms and built some new classrooms, and built a large student center with the usual computer lab and library.
+We have built and renovated teacher housing now housing 11 teachers on campus, completely renovated 18 classrooms and built a large student center with the usual computer lab, kitchen and library.

 The Meali class of 2012 joined by parents, siblings, President Nancy Scull and director Dana Devereux.
 After finishing school, these students returned, for two months, for an intensive English class to help transition from KiSwahili primary school environment to a secondary school taught in English.
 Friends of Meali funded the English teacher.